schleuder/schleuder/README.md

 Version 3 of schleuder is a complete rewrite, which aims to be more robust, flexible, and internationalized.
 It also provides an API for the optional web interface called [webschleuder](https://git.codecoop.org/schleuder/webschleuder3).

-For more details or documentation see <https://schleuder2.nadir.org/documentation/v2.2/index.html> (for now).
+For more details see <https://schleuder.nadir.org/docs/>.

 Requirements
 ------------